MrQuantum1915/MrQuantum1915/README.md

 - I love to explore new technologies and study their working principles.

-- I adapt to newer technologies pretty quickly.
+- I adapt to newer technologies and tools in the universe of computer science pretty quickly.

 - Beyond computer science, I have a deep love for **Physics** and **Mathematics**, and I’m fascinated by the mysteries of **Astronomy** — especially how technology can help us explore the universe and beyond.